aalbedewi98/Intelligent-Agents-January-2026/discussion.md

 - The use of simulated data instead of real-world sources
 - The simplicity of the ranking algorithm

-This reflection highlighted areas for future improvement and aligns with known limitations in intelligent system design (Russell and Norvig, 2021).
+While the system demonstrates key intelligent agent concepts, these limitations highlight the gap between conceptual design and real-world implementation.
+This reflection emphasised the importance of designing systems that are adaptable, scalable, and capable of handling dynamic data sources (Russell and Norvig, 2021).

 ---